krlmlr/LoadMyData/website/mastering.markdown

 Before you work through this walkthrough, you should make sure you've read (or at least understood) the contents of the [beginner's tutorial](./getting_started.html).

 #### Ad Hoc File Types
-In the [beginner's tutorial](./getting_started.html), we showed how ProjectTemplate automatically loads data files from the `data` and `cache` directories.
+In the [beginner's tutorial](./getting_started.html), we showed how LoadMyData automatically loads data files from the `data` and `cache` directories.
 If you're working with plain text files or any of the [supported binary file formats](./file_formats.html), this automatic data loading should work out of the box without any effort on your part.
-But if you have to retrieve data sets from more complex data sources, ProjectTemplate has advanced features that will let you set up ad hoc autoloading.
+But if you have to retrieve data sets from more complex data sources, LoadMyData has advanced features that will let you set up ad hoc autoloading.
 In the rest of this document, we'll talk about working with SQL databases, remote resources available over HTTP and FTP, large data files stored on external drives and R files that contain code that generates data at runtime.

 ##### SQLite Databases
 Let's start by working with a SQLite database.
 We'll use a database from the Analytics X competition in which contestants were trying to predict crimes that took place in Philadelphia.
 You can download the database file [here](./philapd.db.zip).
 To save on bandwidth, we've compressed the database, so you should uncompress it before going through the rest of this tutorial.

 ###### Autoloading the Database
 The simplest way to access the database is to store the `philapd.db` file in the `data` directory of a new project.
-Let's set up a project using the standard ProjectTemplate invocation:
+Let's set up a project using the standard LoadMyData invocation:

-        library('ProjectTemplate')
+        library('LoadMyData')
         create.project('PhilaPD')

 Then we'll shift into the relevant directory, move our database over and uncompress it: